View by day or program, includes author index and personal scheduler

 If graphics or video clips are not embedded within a presentation, they will need to be made available for downloading as well.
 Hyperlinks should be checked at the meeting to ensure that they are still functional.

 Video Formats and Codecs

 Presenters are asked to make sure that video formats and codecs used for compressed animation and video files are generic; not video hardware–specific.

 To ensure that Mac-produced presentations remain as close to the original as possible, the following simple guidelines are offered for presentations before they are to be transferred to the AMS onsite computer.

 Images should be inserted from within Powerpoint using the “Insert Image” command and not dragged and dropped from other applications.

-For Mac-produced presentations that include embedded video, there's good news this year.
-You can insert an Apple QuickTime movie (.mov, .mp4) files and they will play on the PC version of Powerpoint 2010.
 It is strongly recommended that presenters test their Mac-produced presentations on a Windows-based system before arriving at the meeting.